 The key ingredients include…

 - Butternut squash – Of course, it’s butternut squash au gratin, after all!
-If you’d prefer to use a different or a combination of a couple of varieties of squash, any winter squash will work great in this recipe – acorn, sugar pumpkin, buttercup, etc. Be sure to dice up the squash uniformly into 1/2-inch cubes.
+Instead of butternut squash, any winter squash variety (or a combination) works well in this recipe – acorn, sugar pumpkin, buttercup, etc. Be sure to dice up the squash you choose uniformly into 1/2-inch cubes.

 - Onion & garlic – Add plenty of aromatic, savory flavor to balance out the natural sweetness of the squash.

-- Fresh herbs – I love using sage & thyme in this particular squash gratin, but any hardy herbs will work great.
+- Fresh herbs – I love using sage & thyme in this particular squash gratin, but any hardy herbs are great.

 - Nutmeg – A must-have ingredient for any creamy dish!